Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Without cancer-fighting treatment, pleural mesothelioma patients have a life expectancy of about 6 months.
 So these anti-tumor therapies are important tools for improving prognosis.

-In contrast, doctors usually treat asbestosis with care aimed at improving quality of life (supportive care).
-This includes oxygen therapy and pulmonary rehabilitation.
+For asbestosis, doctors usually treat it with care aimed at improving quality of life.
+This supportive care includes oxygen therapy and pulmonary rehabilitation.
 In severe cases, doctors may recommend a lung transplant.
 But experts say these cases have become less common in recent years.

 Prognosis varies quite a bit for asbestosis.
 Some patients only have mild symptoms, but others experience progression.
 Data indicates the condition remains mild or manageable for most patients.
-In one study, about a third of asbestosis patients died from the condition.
+In a study, 36% of asbestosis patients died from the condition.
 This means the majority of asbestosis cases are not fatal.

 The prognosis for pleural mesothelioma is quite different.
 With treatment, patients generally live 12 – 21 months, depending on the cancer stage and therapy approach.
 Without treatment, life expectancy is closer to 6 months.
-In other words, pleural mesothelioma is usually fatal.
+In other words, many cases of pleural mesothelioma are fatal.

 Differences in Asbestosis vs. Mesothelioma Symptoms